InvenioX3/qbit_airdrop_card/README.md

   - Tapping the `State` column (leftmost) deletes the selected torrent and all related files, with optional confirmation prompt
   - Tapping the `Size` field removes the selected torrent and retains all related files
 - Refreshing the list
-  - Tapping the `target` section of the logo triggers a refresh of the torrent list
+  - Tapping the "`Qbit AIRDROP`" section of the logo triggers a refresh of the torrent list

 This repository contains the **frontend only**: the JavaScript card and its static assets.
 All backend functionality (services and HTTP endpoints) comes from the Qbit Airdrop **integration**.